mbuzdalov/generic-onell/README.md

 * Anton O. Bassin, Maxim Buzdalov:
   An Experimental Study of Operator Choices in the (1+(λ,λ)) Genetic Algorithm.
   MOTOR 2020: 320–335
-* Anton O. Bassin, Maxim V. Buzdalov, Anatoly A. Shalyto:
-  The "One-Fifth Rule" with Rollbacks for Self-Adjustment of the Population Size in the (1+(λ,λ)) Genetic Algorithm.
-  Automatic Control and Computer Science 55(7): 885-902 (2021)
 * Maxim Buzdalov:
   The (1+(λ,λ)) Genetic Algorithm on the Vertex Cover Problem: Crossover Helps Leaving Plateaus.
   CEC 2022: 1-10